Find out what we know about diet and how it might affect breast cancer risk.

 - camomile tea

-Studies have shown that people who have high levels of flavonoids in their diet have a lower risk of breast cancer than people with lower levels.
+Studies have shown that people who have high levels of some flavonoids in their diet have a lower risk of breast cancer than people with lower levels.

 Preventing breast cancer with diet